 There’s a lot of good advice in this post about how to handle the emotional ups and downs that come along with songwriting.

 I hope these things help if you’re just starting out and aren’t sure what to do!
 Feel free to leave a comment about your songwriting journey!
 I love talking shop.
-If you have any other tips for beginners, please feel free to let me know in the comments!
+If you have any other songwriting tips for beginners, share them on instagram using the hashtag #SongFancy!